 When information is complete.

-Notification of assessment to PCO_msgNotYetAssessed
+Notification of assessment to PCO_msgNotYetAssessed (сделать ссылки как в тексте)

+Ethical Med Tech - Conference Vetting System - Notification of assessment – Public Title

 To whom it may concern,

-We hereby inform you that a request for assessment of the following conference: <<ref. number>>-<<Conference name>> on <<conference start date>> in <<city>>, <<country>> (the “Conference”), which we understand you are organising, has been submitted to us for a determination as to whether or not the Conference is compliant with the Eucomed Code of Ethical Business Practice (the “Eucomed Code”).
+We hereby inform you that a request for assessment of the following conference: <<ref. number>>-<<Conference name>> starting on <<conference start date>> in <<city>>, <<country>> (the “Conference”), which we understand you are organising, has been submitted to us for a determination as to whether or not the Conference is compliant with the Eucomed Code of Ethical Business Practice (the “Eucomed Code”).

-This determination will be made pursuant to the rules of the Eucomed .

-For more information, please visit the www.ethicalmedtech.eu platform which is dedicated to ethics and compliance in the European MedTech industry and is supported by Eucomed, the European medical technology industry association.

-Members of Eucomed and of national associations affiliated with Eucomed may not sponsor or cover expenses of Healthcare Professionals to attend educational conferences organised by medical societies, professional conference organisers and other third parties unless the conference is in full compliance with the Eucomed Code.
+This determination will be made pursuant to the rules of the Conference Vetting System under which members of Eucomed and of national associations affiliated with Eucomed may not sponsor or cover expenses of European Healthcare Professionals to attend educational conferences organised by medical societies, professional conference organisers and other third parties unless the conference is in full compliance with the Eucomed Code.

 You will be notified, via email, of the partial assessment decision.